 Around Christmastime, most communities offer curbside pick-up of both real and artificial Christmas trees.
 These programs vary from city to city, so check with the waste management authority in your area to find out what options are available to you.
 You may have to hold on to your old tree a bit longer for this to work, but it will be worth the wait.

 Take your tree to a drop-off recycling center in your area.
 Almost every city or town has a recycling center where you can drop off your plastic, glass, aluminum, scrap metal, paper, or artificial Christmas trees.
-By having your old tree recycled, you are not only dispose of it properly, you also help the environment.
+By having your old tree recycled, you keep it from ending up in a landfill.

 Before disposing of your artificial Christmas tree or sending it out for recycling, we have a few general guidelines you can follow.
 Read through these simple steps to make sure your tree is as recyclable as possible: